Edward Luttwak: On grand strategy

 Luttwak has long insisted on the necessity of a grand strategy, but he moved beyond preoccupation with military intervention, and started to theorize diplomacy and military alliances.
 His Grand Strategy of the Soviet Union (1983) was the first English-language text that recognized the different nationalities that were re-emerging in the USSR and were ignored by both "Kremlinologists" and U.S. intelligence.
 Luttwak concluded that the Soviet Union relied entirely on military instruments for its grand strategy.

 Luttwak argued that Carl von Clausewitz's warning against aggressive wars was no longer relevant in the post-World War II era.
 He reasoned that when confronted with weapons of mass destruction, statecraft needed a grand strategy, that is, "the firm subordination of tactical priorities, material ideals, and warlike instincts to political goals".
 For Luttwak, grand strategy was no longer a military doctrine, but a political issue, and diplomacy was needed to achieve the security of the state.

 Writing in 2007 for the National Review, former George W. Bush's speechwriter David Frum said of Luttwak: "His book on the grand strategy of the Roman Empire was terrific, and his Coup d'État is that astounding thing: a great work of political science that is also a hilarious satire."

 Personal life

 Luttwak describes himself as a "fanatical snorkeler" and exercises every day.
 He lives with his wife in Maryland.
 He has a son and daughter, as well as three grandchildren.
-Luttwak does not own a smartphone.